levylabpitt/levylab-qcodes/tests/Documentation for Qcodes.md

 start_all_logging()
 ````
 ### Including the instruments and adding the parameters
-As next step, we are calling the two main instrument driver files- `PPMS.py` and `Lock-in.py` from the `levylabinst` package amd then, adding the necessary parameters along with instrument files.
-The associated code is given following:
+As next step, we are calling the two main instrument driver files- `PPMS.py` and `Lock-in.py` from the `levylabinst` package amd then, adding the necessary parameters along with instrument files:
 ````python
 #%% Create the instrument objects
 from levylabinst import PPMSSim, MCLockin